 Before You Spend One Week in Kauai…

 Before you spend one week in Kauai, make sure to get yourself some of these.
 They’ll fit in your suitcase for sure, and you’ll fit right in with the locals!
-And for some help packing, check out my printable packing checklists and my shop for some cute travel products and accessories.
+And for some help packing, check out my printable packing checklists.

 Make Sure to Pack this for Kauai!